robin4a4/compile-include-html/README.md

 };
 ```

-- `indent`: You can pass an option object to your includer.
-  You can set the indentation of your generated html with the `indent` property.
+- `indent`: You can set the indentation of your generated html with the `indent` property.
 - `inputIsDocument`: determines whether the input is an entire document with `<DOCTYPE>`, `<head>` and `<body>` tags or just a fragment.
 It will allow the parser to correctly manage both cases.
 - `globalContext`: allows you to pass a context object to the parser.
 It will be used to replace values wrapped in `{` and `}`.
 Brackets values only work on attributes values and text nodes, for example: